isabella232/docs-80/docs/installation/docker_image.rst

 Configuring SSL
 ---------------

-A valid certificate must be provided to run Gemnasium Enterprise with the integrated SSL webserver.
+A valid certificate must be provided to run Gemnasium Enterprise with the integrated SSL web server.
 If you don't have a valid certificate available, you can obtain one from `Let's Encrypt <https://letsencrypt.org>`_ for free.
 Please refer to the :ref:`letsencrypt` section.
 If you don't need Gemnasium Enterprise to serve content on https directly, go directly to the section: :ref:`run_without_ssl`.